AgnivaC/SubsampledLogisticRegression/README.md

 # A Provably Accurate Randomized Sampling Algorithm for Logistic Regression
- Repo of the AAAI paper
+ Code repository of the AAAI paper: